Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Detection of shock-breakout electromagnetic signals from CCSNe

-In the specific case under investigation, the electromagnetic counterpart might arise from the UV and O cooling emission after SBO phenomena in CCSNe.
-In this regards, it is worth noticing that, contrarily to O wavelengths, the UV band is not well covered by currently operating instruments.
-This shortage will soon be mitigated by the launch of a new satellite sensible to the near-UV (NUV) band, named Ultraviolet Transient Astronomy Satellite (ULTRASAT) \citep{ultrasat}, planned for 2026.
-ULTRASAT will carry a UV telescope with an unprecedentedly field of view (FoV) of 204 deg$^2$.
-For comparison, the celestial volume monitored by ULTRASAT will be over 300 times that of GALEX.
+Alternative electromagnetic counterparts to $\gamma$ rays might arise from the UV and optical cooling emission after SBO phenomena in CCSNe.
+In this regard, it is worth noting that in contrast to optical wavelengths, the UV band is not well covered by currently operating instruments.
+This shortage will soon be mitigated by the launch of a new satellite sensitive to the near-UV (NUV) band, called Ultraviolet Transient Astronomy Satellite (ULTRASAT) \citep{ultrasat}, which is planned for 2026.
+ULTRASAT will carry a UV telescope with an unprecedented field of view (FoV) of 204 deg$^2$.
+For comparison, the celestial volume monitored by ULTRASAT will be larger by 300 times than that of GALEX.
 It will be able to detect emission in the near-UV band (230-290) nm, reaching a mean limiting magnitude of $m_{\mathrm{AB}}^{\rm lim,USAT}=22.5$ after 900 s of observation time at a statistical significance of $5\sigma$\footnote{In the central 170 deg$^2$ of the FoV and for a BB source of $T_{\mathrm{col}}=20000$~K.}.
-In this work, we quantify the improvement that the scientific community will gather once ULTRASAT will be operational, by combing its results with those of other existing facilities, as the Zwicky Transient Facility (ZTF) for the O band.
-The latter has been surveying the Northern sky since June of 2018 every 2-3 nights in $\textit{g}$-band at (370-560)~nm and $\textit{r}$-band at (550-740)~nm filters, while the $\textit{i}$-band filter at (690-895)~nm is used for partnership observations only.
-Note that ZTF is characterized by an instantaneous FoV of $\sim47~\rm deg^2$, that represents the largest instantaneous field-of-view of any camera on a telescope of aperture greater than 0.5 m.
-In the following we will consider its $5\sigma$ median sensitivity over all filters ($\textit{g}$, $\textit{r}$, and $\textit{i}$ bands) and all lunar phases for 30 seconds exposure, i.e., $m_{\rm AB}^{\rm lim,ZTF}=20.4$ \citep{ztf}.
-As at the moment of writing the ZTF future is still uncertain, namely it is unclear whether it will be operational\footnote{The current program, in fact, will end in September 2024, see \url{https://www.ztf.caltech.edu/index.html} by the time of} ULTRASAT launch, the results obtained and discussed throughout the manuscript in terms of ZTF have to be intended as related to ZTF-like instruments.
-In fact, our results are intended to provide a guidance to the scientific community for future MM studies involving $\nu$s, UV, and O signals.
-As such, in Section~\ref{sec:rate} we explain the methodology adopted to estimate the detectability of shock cooling UV and O emission from choked jets with ULTRASAT and ZTF, while in Section~\ref{sec:nevents} we report the corresponding results.
+We quantify the improvement that the scientific community will gather when ULTRASAT will be operational by combing its results with those of other existing facilities, such as the Zwicky Transient Facility (ZTF) for the optical band \citep{ZTF_sciencepaper,ztf_observing_system}.
+The latter has been surveying the Northern sky since June 2018 every two to three nights in the $\textit{g}$-band at (370-560)~nm and $\textit{r}$-band at (550-740)~nm filters, while the $\textit{i}$-band filter at (690-895)~nm is used for partnership observations only.
+The ZTF is characterised by an instantaneous FoV of $\sim47~\rm deg^2$ that represents the largest instantaneous field of view of any camera on a telescope of aperture greater than 0.5 m.
+We consider its $5\sigma$ median sensitivity over all filters ($\textit{g}$, $\textit{r}$, and $\textit{i}$ bands) and all lunar phases for 30 seconds exposure, that is, $m_{\rm AB}^{\rm lim,ZTF}=20.4$ \citep{ztf}.
+As at the moment of writing the future of the ZTF is still uncertain, that is, it is unclear whether it will be operational by the time of the ULTRASAT launch, the results obtained and discussed throughout the paper in terms of ZTF have to be read as related to ZTF-like instruments.
+Our results are intended to provide guidance for the scientific community for future multi-messenger studies involving $\nu$s, UV, and optical signals.
+In Section~\ref{sec:rate} we therefore explain the method we adopted to estimate the detectability of shock-cooling UV and optical emission from choked-jet progenitors with ULTRASAT and ZTF, and in Section~\ref{sec:nevents} we report the corresponding results.